MoonPoet/xaprb-src/content/blog/2014/code_freezes.md

 This follows naturally from the inability to actually stop the systems from changing.
 Systems that change are going to break, and you have to respond to this.

 There are other effects, too.
 Requirements change, for example.
 The catalog merchants went to the marketers and decided to offer a special promo.
 Buy a tablet and a case in combination with a warranty, and get a bluetooth keyboard free!
-Sounds great; we'll make a bundle -- let's print and ship those catalogs.
+Sounds great; we'll make a bundle---let's print and ship those catalogs.
 Just in time for the holidays!
 Whoops, nobody told IT about this.
 Catalogs are printed already.
 We've got two weeks and there's no going back; we need the order-entry system and the website to support this promo.
 Bingo; forced change.

 Whether it's a promo or a bugfix, something always has to be changed.
 So we always have to break the rule.
 This is why the rule inevitably ends up being *no deployments except for emergency changes.*